 |Dimensions||8 × 8 × 16 in|

-Safety Summary (see MSDS for complete information before using product): Appearance and Odor Clear, colorless liquid; slight aromatic odor.
+Safety Summary (see SDS for complete information before using product): Appearance and Odor Clear, colorless liquid; slight aromatic odor.
 EMERGENCY OVERVIEW – IMMEDIATE HAZARD Solvent Naphtha, Light Aromatic POISON!
 DANGER!
 UNDILUTED COMPONENTS CAUSE BURNS TO ANY AREA OF CONTACT.
 MAY BE FATAL IF SWALLOWED.
 HARMFUL IF INHALED.
 CONTACT WITH OTHER MATERIALS MAY CAUSE FIRE.
 Methanol WARNING!
 HARMFUL OR FATAL IF SWALLOWED, INHALED OR ABSORBED THROUGH SKIN.
 MAY CAUSE BLINDNESS.
 MAY BE IRRITATING TO THE SKIN, EYES, AND RESPIRATORY TRACT.
 TOXIC EFFECTS MAY BE DELAYED.
 EMERGENCY OVERVIEW – CHRONIC HAZARD WARNING Solvent Naphtha, Light Aromatic CHRONIC EXPOSURE TO ORGANIC SOLVENTS HAS BEEN ASSOCIATED WITH VARIOUS NEUROTOXIC EFFECTS INCLUDING PERMANENT BRAIN AND NERVOUS SYSTEM DAMAGE.
 SYMPTOMS INCLUDE: LOSS OF MEMORY, LOSS OF INTELLECTUAL ABILITY, AND LOSS OF COORDINATION.